 Release of Liability Waivers

 A release of liability waiver is a document signed during the settlement phase of a car accident claim.
-This waiver indicates that the injured party agrees to forgo any future claims against the at-fault party and typically marks the end of the claim process.
+This waiver indicates that the injured party agrees to forgo any future claims against the at-fault driver and typically marks the end of the claim process.

 However, specific scenarios can make the release of liability waiver invalid.
 For example, if the at-fault party engaged in fraud by hiding facts from the injured party, that could result in an invalid waiver and the potential for the courts to reopen the case.